Connect with us

 When a new Exchange Server is added to Database Availability Groups or DAG environment, the database copy from the active server is automatically seeded and replicated to the newly added passive server.
 Log files are also copied from the active server and are replayed on the newly added passive database copy to maintain data integrity and consistency.

-When a disk on one of the member server fails, the database copy stored on the failed disk is automatically replicated to a spare disk on the same server from an active copy of the database.
+When a disk on one of the member servers fails, the database copy stored on the failed disk is automatically replicated to a spare disk on the same server from an active copy of the database.
 Similarly, if multiple disks fail, all database copies are automatically replicated across spare disks on the same server.

 However, you may come across a situation where you add a database copy to a newly configured Exchange Server in Database Availability Group but end up with an error, such as,